XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 During the training phase, fine-tuning the Qwen2.5-Coder-32B to obtain a SQL generation model requires approximately 45 GPU hours (using NVIDIA A100 80G GPUs), consuming a total of about 180 million tokens.
 Fine-tuning the Qwen2.5-Coder-7B to obtain a selection model takes about 15 GPU hours, with a total of approximately 50 million tokens consumed.
 Detailed information about the training phase costs is reported in Appendix II.

 During the inference stage, Table \ref{tab:costs} summarizes the inference costs of XiYan-SQL.
 It is important to note that the above results reflect the average per-sample statistics of XiYan-SQL on the BIRD dev set.
 The SQL generation process may include certain self-refine operations, which have been accounted for.
 We utilize the official API to call GPT-4o, while all other fine-tuned models are deployed using minimal resources.
 Additionally, due to factors such as network conditions and deployment environments, the results may exhibit some normal fluctuations.
 In the Schema Filter module, most of the time cost during the retrieval phase arises from the model calls for keyword extraction and the multi-path similarity retrieval, while the time costs during the selection phase result from two iterations of column selection.
-During the multiple SQL generation phase, the main time consumption involves generating multiple candidate SQL queries, whereas the SQL selection phase only requires the selection of the final result.
-Ultimately, the end-to-end inference latency for generating 10 candidate SQL queries is approximately 40.5 seconds.
+During the multiple SQL generation phase, the main time consumption involves generating multiple candidate SQL queries.
+The SQL Selection stage includes two parts: executing all candidates against the database and inferring the selection model to select the final result.
+On our test environment (Apple M4 Pro, 48GB RAM), the average execution time per sample (with 10 candidates) on BIRD dev is 0.35 seconds.
+It is important to note that this execution time is highly dependent on the specific hardware and the scale of the database.
+Ultimately, the total end-to-end latency per sample is approximately 40.81 seconds.

+To further illustrate the inference cost, we compare XiYan-SQL with the previous SOTA method, CHASE-SQL\cite{chasesql}.
+The performance achieved by our method with 10 generated SQL candidates surpasses that of CHASE-SQL, which generates 21 SQL candidates.
+In this configuration, based on the inference information provided by CHASE-SQL, the overall latency of our pipeline is only 60\% of that of CHASE-SQL.